SearchWiki Breaks Numbered Google Results – Easy Fix

 For numbered search results I have been using SEO for Firefox with many other benefits and features.
 Although I am not quite familiar with searchwiki but I was planning to use it and to customize it.
 I think I’ll have to read a lot of stuff first of first.

-18. Srednarb@Promotional Items Corporate Gifts Srednarb says:
+14. Srednarb@Promotional Items Corporate Gifts Srednarb

 I have been using the plugin Customize Google and and the Search Wiki also breaks the numbering.
 Thanks for the solution. i will use Greasemonkey instead of CustomizeGoogle plugin for the numbering.